bokulich-lab/q2-fondue/tutorial/tutorial_draft.md

 ```

 ### Using the sequencing data
-Appart from sparing oneself the tedious search and manual downloading of these large piles of data,
+Apart from avoiding the tedious search and manual downloading of these large piles of data,
-one of the biggest advantages of using q2-fondue is the fact that the output is already a QIIME 2
+one of the biggest advantage of using q2-fondue is the fact that the output is already a QIIME 2
 artifact and we don't have to import it!

 The retrieved single_reads.qza file can therefore instantly be summarized: